Family and Medical Leave

 Employees may choose to either continue or cancel eligible benefits during unpaid leave.
 Benefits continuation (PDF) varies between the leaves of absence.

-If you wish to cancel some or all of your benefits, you can make those changes in bswift, the university’s benefits enrollment system.
-Please note that if you cancel any of your voluntary life or disability benefits (e.g., optional employee or spouse life, voluntary short-term disability, etc.), you may be required to submit Evidence of Insurability (EOI) to re-enroll in those benefits when you return to work.
+Employees can cancel benefits during unpaid leave in bswift, the university’s benefits enrollment system.
+Please note that cancelation of any of voluntary life or disability benefits (e.g., optional employee or spouse life, voluntary short-term disability, etc.).
+Evidence of Insurability (EOI) may be required to re-enroll in those benefits upon returning to work.

 Premium Remittance

-Please note that if you do not pay your portion of benefits premiums, your benefits may be canceled effective the end of the month following your last payment or deduction.
+Please note if benefits premiums are not paid, benefits may be canceled effective the end of the month following the last payment or deduction.

 Returning to Work

-Please contact your manager and Benefits prior to your return to work.
-Failure to provide notice of your return to work may negatively affect payroll and benefits processing.
+Employees should contact their manager and Benefits prior to returning to work from a leave of absence.
+Failure to provide timely notice of returning may negatively affect payroll and benefits processing as well as delay the restoration of university systems access.

 Fitness for Duty

-If you were out on FMLA leave for your own serious health condition, you will be required to present an authorization to return to work (PDF) prior to reinstatement.
-If such authorization is not received in a timely fashion, your return to work may be delayed until authorization is provided.
+Employees out on FMLA leave for their own serious health condition are required to present an authorization to return to work (PDF) prior to reinstatement.
+If such authorization is not received in a timely fashion, the employee's return to work may be delayed until authorization is provided.

 Employees who are able to return to work with restrictions or workplace accommodations need to be cleared by the EEOA office prior to reinstatement.
-Please contact the EEOA office at (202) 994-9656 or [email protected] to discuss the returning to work with restrictions process.
+Employees should contact the EEOA office at (202) 994-9656 or [email protected] to discuss the returning to work with restrictions process.

 Benefits Enrollment

-Upon return to active employment, you may re-enroll in any canceled benefits within 30 calendar days of returning to work via the benefits enrollment system.
-If no election is made, your next opportunity to enroll will be during open enrollment or within 30 calendar days of a Qualified Life Event.
+Upon return to active employment, employees may re-enroll in any canceled benefits within 30 calendar days of returning to work via the benefits enrollment system.
+If no election is made, the next opportunity to enroll will be during open enrollment or within 30 calendar days of a Qualified Life Event.

 How to Apply